w3c/wai-people-use-web/_people-use-web/abilities-barriers-cognitive.md

 People with cognitive, learning, and neurological disabilities use different types of web browsing methods, depending on their particular needs.
 For example, some people use text-to-speech software to hear the information while reading it visually or use captions to read the information while hearing it.
 Some people use tools that resize text and spacing or customize colors to assist reading.
 Others use grammar and spelling tools to support writing.
 For these web browsing methods to work, developers need to consider web accessibility requirements which are often shared by people with hearing, physical, speech, and visual disabilities.

-## Examples of cognitive, learning, and neurological disabilities {#examples-of-cognitive-learning-and-neurological-disabilities}
+## Examples of cognitive and learning disabilities {#examples-of-cognitive-and-learning-disabilities}

 -   **Age-related forgetfulness**{#ageforgetful} (sometimes called "age-appropriate forgetfulness" or "age-related memory loss") —  impaired memory that can be a normal part of healthy aging, such as taking longer to learn new things and occasionally forget particular words.
 -   **Attention deficit hyperactivity disorder (ADHD)**{:#adhd} (formerly "attention deficit disorder (ADD)") – involves difficulty focusing on a single task, focusing for longer periods, or being easily distracted.